SteamedBread2333/svg-toolbox/README.md

 ```

 ### convertSVGToBase64
-Converts an SVG element to a Base64-encoded string.
+Converts an SVG element or SVG string to a Base64-encoded string.

 ```typescript
 import { convertSVGToBase64 } from 'svg-toolbox';